jeffreyCarlLong/TMwR/08-feature-engineering.md

 ### General transformations

-Mirroring the original `r pkg(dplyr)` operations, `step_mutate()` and `step_mutate_at()` can be used to conduct a variety of basic operations to the data.
+Mirroring the original <span class="pkg">dplyr</span> operations, `step_mutate()` and `step_mutate_at()` can be used to conduct a variety of basic operations to the data.

 ### Natural language processing

 Recipes can also handle data that are not in the traditional structure where the columns are features.
-For example, the [`r pkg(textrecipes)`](https://textrecipes.tidymodels.org/) package can apply natural language processing methods to the data.
+For example, the [<span class="pkg">textrecipes</span>](https://textrecipes.tidymodels.org/) package can apply natural language processing methods to the data.
 The input column is typically a string of text and different steps can be used to tokenize the data (e.g., split the text into separate words), filter out tokens, and create new features appropriate for modeling.

 ## Skipping steps for new data {#skip-equals-true}